Heritage Poultry

 Dominique pullet

-Heritage breeds of poultry such as the Plymouth Rock Chicken and Dominique Chicken can be found here.
-These breeds were once an important part of the American homestead but found themselves pushed out in favor of more industrialized breeds.
-Both breeds can still serve the modern homestead or backyard flock keeper well.
+Heritage breeds of poultry such as the Dominique and American Bresse Chicken can be found here.
+Both breeds can serve the modern homestead or backyard flock keeper well.

-The Dominique and the Plymouth Rock are considered a dual-purpose bird.
+The Dominique and the American Bresse are considered a dual-purpose bird.
 The hens will produce 250 eggs a year.
 Young roosters when butchered around 18 weeks provide a nice meaty carcass for the table.
 Both breeds are relatively easy keepers.
-Both Plymouth Rock and Dominique hens raised clutches of chicks this year.
+The Dominique hens raised 3 clutches of chicks this year.
 Sustainability in the flock at its finest!

 While roosters often have a bad habit of being challenging, these have not.
 I believe it's because I have raised them all from chicks and act in a very calm manner around them.